-Many of you lovely people send me emails requesting that I write lessons addressing your personal pet peeves.
-You dream of a world in which others stop doing the thing that drives you crazy.
+Many people send me emails requesting that I write lessons addressing their personal pet peeves.
+They dream of a world in which others stop doing the thing that drives them crazy.

 Here are seven of the most common grammar pet peeves.
 Are these on your list?